Early Childhood Education 2+2 Options

 - Understand the developmental characteristics of children from prenatal to age eight.

 - Basic understanding of research theories including psychoanalytic, behaviorist, Piagetian, Vygotskyian, and information processing models.

-- Demonstrate familiarity with well known interventions programs such as The Perry Pre-School Project, Chicago Parent-Child Program, and Head Start.
+- Familiarity with programs such as the Perry Pre-School Project, Chicago Parent-Child Program, and Head Start.

-- Cite current research about the influence of early intervention programs on child outcomes.
+- Cite current research on the influence of early intervention programs on child outcomes.